 Powering the OM-D E-M1 Mark II is a 20.4 MP Live MOS sensor which ensures that the camera is able to capture sufficient resolution for a good wildlife shot.
 Olympus uses the sensor-shift type image stabilization system.
 This makes all compatible lenses stabilized by default.

-Related Post: Best Camera for Cruising Vacation
+Related Post: Best Camera for Traveling

 Speaking of lenses, the four-thirds system has a crop factor of 2x so any compatible lens produces an effective focal length double that of the actual focal length.

 One of the key features of the OM-D E-M1 Mark II is its autofocusing system.
 It is composed of 121 all cross-type AF points.
 Cross-type AF points gives you double the sensitivity because they can detect contrast both vertically and horizontally.
 This is a key feature to have when you are shooting in low light or when shooting low contrast subjects.